-Hands on: Dyson Omni-Glide review
+Hands on: Dyson Omni-glide review

 The smaller barrel also means the battery has been reduced as well.
 Dyson promises you'll get 20 minutes of fade-free power.
 The battery, though, can be removed, in case you want to pick up a spare one to give yourself more time vacuuming.

 Despite the smaller battery, there's no power compromise that we noticed during our short time with the machine.
-We haven't put it through a rigorous test yet, but it's definitely handy to sweep up accidental kitchen spills or clean up a single room (provided it has a hard floor).
-What we really like, though, was its ability to get into crawlspaces that would normally be the abode of dust bunnies you can't usually get at.
+It's definitely not as powerful as the V15 Detect, but we haven't put it through a rigorous test yet to see how it stacks up against the older Dyson handsticks.
+That said, it's definitely handy to sweep up accidental kitchen spills or clean up a single room (provided it has a hard floor).
+What we really like, though, is its ability to get into crawlspaces that would normally be the abode of dust bunnies you can't usually get at.

 It does work as a handheld unit, and its light weight means you can dust the artwork on your walls without tiring your arm.

 If you do get it, though, it's a pleasure to push around the house.
 It moves smoothly and does a good job of sucking up anything dry.
-You'll need be wary of hair sticking to the roller pads but, hey, it's washable!
+You'll need to be wary of hair/fur sticking to the roller pads but, hey, it's washable!